NFL Rumors: Viral Photo Allegedly Shows Alvin Kamara At Nightclub Without Mask Before Positive COVID-19 Test

-Alvin Kamara has tested positive for COVID-19 and could now miss the first playoff game for the New Orleans Saints, and a viral tweet claims that he may have gone out clubbing before receiving his positive test.
+Alvin Kamara has tested positive for COVID-19 and could now miss the first playoff game for the New Orleans Saints, and a tweet claims that he may have gone out clubbing before receiving his positive test.

 As USA Today reported, the Saints running back has been placed on the COVID-19 reserve list, meaning he won’t be able to play on Sunday’s regular-season finale against the Carolina Panthers and putting him in danger of missing the first playoff game.
 The Saints could potentially move into the top seed in the NFC with a win and losses from both the Green Bay Packers and San Francisco 49ers.